grizax/Huge-CMS/site/content/_index.md

 subtitle: Support sustainable farming while enjoying a cup
 image: /img/home-jumbotron.jpg
 blurb:
-    heading: Butt Stuff?
+    heading: What we do?
-    text: "Foster Flow is the codsadasddsadffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+    text: "Foster Flow is for everyone who believes that a great life should do good.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
 intro:
     heading: "What we offer"
     text: "Foster Flow is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."